A Safari Push Plugin for WordPress

 [safari-push] anywhere you like that will provide feedback to visitors on their notification status, and the shortcode

-[safari-push-count] to show how many subscribers you have.
+[safari-push-count] to show how many subscribers you have (there's also a dashboard widget to tell you this too).

 This plugin is intentionally kept simple, feel free to fork the source and modify it to suit your needs.